Kannagi/AltairX/README.md

 The main processor of the Altair K1 is a VLIW In Order CPU.
 It has 4 internal memory:
-A SRAM (Scratchpad) memory for instructions of 128 KiB.
+A SRAM (Scratchpad) memory for 128 KiB instructions.
 Another SRAM memory for 128 KiB data.
 A 32 KiB cache memory.
 256B SRAM memory for I / O.